Bible: the book lost in translation, and how to get it back

 After leaving, I worked as a translator for a Christian ministry that needed translations of its German booklets to English.
 I dived into the project using my common sense as a "method" and my love for the Lord as my "engine".
 My translation was cross checked with a professional translator and I was told that they were surprised how good my work was.
 I must say I loved translating.

 Ahh, I forgot to mention that at the Uni I had a translation gig.
 A meeting was held about the issues of a local minority group and there was an American guy visiting.
-I translated what was discussed in Hungarian at the meeting to English.
+I translated to English what was discussed in Hungarian at the meeting.
 What I learned through this exercise is that it really didn't matter what was said, what mattered was what the American guy understood.
 At many occasions, I translated word by word what they were talking about and it made no sense to the American guy.

 Which leads us to literal translation and the inherent problems with it.